What form will your "honors" take?

 If upon completion of the oral defense the examination committee determines that the thesis does not merit honors, the committee must change Honors 495 and 496 to appropriate alternatives and award the student grades for these courses.

 Thus, under no circumstances may Honors 495 and/or 496 remain on the transcript of a student who is not awarded honors by the examining committee.

-Who pays for the expenses of researching, typing, printing, obtaining the proper paper and copying of your honors thesis?
+Who pays for the expenses incurred in researching, typing, and printing your thesis?

 In general, you do.
 However, The Charles Center also offers several scholarship opportunities that can be tied in to research on your honors thesis.
 Check their website for more details.
 The department also has funds for summer research for which you can apply for the summer before your thesis year - ask your advisor.